paigem52/Final-Project-COS498/README.md

 cd Midterm-Project-COS498

 <h3>3.
 Build and Run the Containers</h3>
-docker compose build
+docker compose build <br>
 docker compose up

 This will build both the Node.js and Nginx containers

 <h3>4.
 Access the Website</h3>
-Once the containers are running, open your browser and go to: http://157.245.118.26/
+Once the containers are running, open your browser and go to: <br>
+http://157.245.118.26/

-The homepage should show navigation links for Register, Login, Comment Feed, and New Comment.
+The homepage should show navigation links for Register, Login, Comment Feed, and New Comment. <br>
 Only logged in users will be able to add a comment- guest users will be redirected to the login page.

 <h3>5.
 Stopping the Containers</h3>
-When finished testing:
+When finished testing: <br>
 docker compose down